OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 the entire workflow development life cycle, ensuring conformation to the established ARGO best practices.
 It starts with auto-generated templates which include starter workflow code, code for testing, and GitHub Actions code for automated continuous integration (CI) and continuous delivery (CD).
-As part of the release process, package artifacts (scripts, configuration, test fixtures etc.) are bundled together in a tarball and made available as a release asset.
-This addresses the previous limitation of one single file package, it makes it possible to create a multiple-step workflow as an importable subworkflow package.
+As part of the release process, package artifacts (such as scripts, configuration, test fixtures etc.) are bundled together in a tarball and made available as a release asset.
+This addresses the previous limitation of one single file package, consequently it makes it possible to create a multiple-step workflow as an importable subworkflow package.

 Workflow developers can freely import packages as dependencies to build new workflows, which in